 Our hardware and software networking solutions, including our WaveLogic modem technology and the components thereof, are based on complex technology, and we can experience unanticipated delays in developing, manufacturing and introducing these solutions to market.
 Delays in product development efforts by us or our supply chain may affect our reputation with customers, affect our ability to capture market opportunities and impact the timing and level of demand for our products.
 We are regularly introducing new products and enhancements and each step in their development cycle presents serious risks of failure, rework or delay, any one of which could adversely affect the cost-effectiveness and timely development of our products.
 Reworks, in particular, if required, can be a very expensive and time-consuming effort.
-We may encounter delays relating to engineering development activities and software, design, sourcing and manufacture of critical components, and the development of prototypes.
+We may encounter delays relating to engineering development of prototypes.
 The development of new technologies may increase the complexity of supply chain management or require the acquisition, licensing or interworking with the technology of third parties.
 In addition, intellectual property disputes, failure of critical design elements and other execution risks may delay or even prevent the release of these products.
 If we do not successfully develop or produce products in a timely manner, our competitive position may suffer, and our business, financial condition and results of operations could be harmed.